XhinLiang/vi2048/README.md

 ## vi-2048

-Play vi-style 2048 in Linux and macOS console.
+Play vi-style 2048 in Linux or macOS console!

 ### Pic